9 Different Types of Hawks in Arkansas

 7. Cooper’s Hawk

 The Cooper’s Hawk (Accipiter cooperii) is a medium-sized species of hawk native to Arkansas.
 It is easily recognizable due to its white belly, gray wings, and dark-brown back.
 They typically inhabit wooded areas such as deciduous forests, where they hunt small mammals and birds.
-They are known for their aerial agility and powerful, sharp talons which they use to snatch up prey while in flight.
+They are known for their aerial agility and powerful, sharp talons, which they use to snatch up prey while in flight.

-These types of hawks in Arkansas are monogamous, mating for life and returning to the same breeding grounds yearly.
+These hawks in Arkansas are monogamous, mating for life and returning to the same breeding grounds yearly.
 They also form strong family bonds, with parents teaching their young to hunt and care for themselves.
 With their impressive hunting ability, the Cooper’s Hawk is an important bird of prey for keeping small mammal populations in check.

 The Cooper’s Hawk is considered ‘threatened’ in Arkansas due to habitat loss and fragmentation.
 The best way to help protect them is by conserving their habitats and limiting development near their territories.
 It is also important to practice sustainable agriculture techniques to reduce the number of pesticides used on crops and minimize the potential threat they pose to these birds.